-We now define homotopies which preserves both length and $W$-length.
+We now define certain homotopies which preserves both length and $W$-length.
 Let $\rho(s,t)$ be a maximal $(s,t)$-geodesic, and let $\rho(t,s)$ be a maximal $(t,s)$-geodesic such that $\rho(s,t)\sim \rho(t,s)$.
-An \textbf{elementary strict homotopy} is an alteration from a gallery of the form $\gb\rho(s,t) \gb'$ to the gallery $\gb\rho(t,s) \gb'$.
-It follows from \autoref{remark:homotopyofsubgalleries} that elementary strict homotopies are homotopies.
+An \emph{elementary strict homotopy} is an alteration from a gallery of the form $\gb\rho(s,t) \gb'$ to the gallery $\gb\rho(t,s) \gb'$.
+Since galleries which differ only by homotopic subgalleries are necessarily homotopic, it follows that elementary strict homotopies are homotopies.
 Elementary strict homotopies change the type of a gallery by an elementary strict homotopy of words.

-A \textbf{strict homotopy} is an alteration of a gallery which is a composition of elementary strict homotopies.
-If a gallery $\gb$ can be altered via a strict homotopy to give the gallery $\hat{\gb}$, we say $\gb$ is \textbf{strictly homotopic} to $\hat{\gb}$, and write $\gb \simeq \hat{\gb}$.
+A \emph{strict homotopy} is an alteration of a gallery which is a composition of elementary strict homotopies.
+If a gallery $\gb$ can be altered via a strict homotopy to give the gallery $\hat{\gb}$, we say $\gb$ is \emph{strictly homotopic} to $\hat{\gb}$, and write $\gb \simeq \hat{\gb}$.
 Then `$\simeq$' is an equivalence relation on galleries.
 We denote by $[\gb]_{\simeq}$ the strict homotopy equivalence class of the gallery $\gb$.
-If two galleries are strictly homotopic then they're homotopic.
+If two galleries are strictly homotopic, then they are homotopic.
 Strict homotopies change the type of a gallery by a strict homotopy of words.

 \begin{remark} Strict homotopies preserve both the length and the $W$-length of a gallery, and therefore the property of being a minimal gallery or a geodesic.
-Thus, if $\gga$ is geodesic, then so is every gallery in $[\gga]_{\simeq}$. \end{remark}
+Thus, if $\gamma$ is geodesic, then so is every gallery in $[\gamma]_{\simeq}$. \end{remark}